Get

 Cat Breeds That Shed Less

 There are several breeds of cats that tend to shed less than other breeds.
 Some examples include the Sphynx, Bengal, Oriental Shorthair, and Balinese.
-However, all cats will shed to some degree, so regular grooming and vacuuming is still important for keeping your home clean and fur-free.
+However, all cats will shed to some degree, so regular grooming and vacuuming are still important for keeping your home clean and fur-free.

 How to Keep Your Devon Rex Safe from Fleas and Ticks